-The scheme is managed, on behalf of the UK Government's Department of Energy & Climate Change (DECC), by the Environment Agency (in England and Wales), by the Scottish Environment Protection Agency (in Scotland), and by the Department of the Environment Northern Ireland (in Northern Ireland).
+The scheme is managed, on behalf of the UK Government's Department of Energy & Climate Change (DECC), by the Environment Agency (in England), by Natural Resources Wales (in Wales), by the Scottish Environment Protection Agency (in Scotland), and by the Northern Ireland Environment Agency (in Northern Ireland).

 How it works

 1. Emissions reporting requirement

 Participants in the CRC need to measure and report their electricity and gas supplies annually, via the online CRC registry following a specific set of measurement rules.
 The CRC registry then calculates CRC emissions in tonnes of carbon dioxide (CO2) from the data submitted for each participant.